aaronnech/CheckYourBias/README.md

 To just compile all TypeScript.

 Methodology Overview
 --------------------
-Both Client and Server are written in TypeScript and ultimately compiled to JavaScript.
-This is cool because:
+Both Client and Server are written in TypeScript and ultimately compiled to JavaScript

 1. Both Client and Server can share code.
 For example the client and server both use a Pizza object for various functionality, we only need to write that object once (this kind of code I'm calling `common` and goes in the `src/common` directory).
 2. We use NodeJS to run server code on a server computer